Design, Implementation and Evaluation of an External Pose-Tracking System for Underwater Cameras: Evaluation

-In order to determine the precision of the overall system, the calibration target is first measured in the world system according to \autoref{fig:surviveWorld} via a chain of transformations.
-For this purpose, a large set of poses is recorded and the optimal calibration target pose is then determined using a non-linear optimization.
-This makes it possible to compare an optically determined camera pose based on the visual markers with the camera pose computed by the proposed tracking system.
-In addition to the errors from tracking and Hand-Eye calibration, errors from image processing and the time offset between the tracking poses and the image time stamps are also taken into account. \autoref{tab:realUkfAnalysis} compares the mean deviations from the optically determined camera pose to the individual camera poses $\overline{\epsilon}_{C}$ and the UKF camera pose $\overline{\epsilon}_{C_{UKF}}$.
+\autoref{tab:realUkfAnalysis} compares the mean deviations from the optically determined camera pose to the individual camera poses $\overline{\epsilon}_{C}$ and the UKF camera pose $\overline{\epsilon}_{C_{UKF}}$.
 It is shown that the camera pose determined by the suggested system with the UKF is more precise than the individual camera poses using only one controller.
 This results in a mean deviation of 2.51 mm and 0.26° from the UKF filtered camera pose to the optimized camera pose based on visual markers optimized across all datasets.
 For dataset 2 in \autoref{tab:realUkfAnalysis}, \autoref{fig:realUkfAnalysis} shows the course of the absolute deviation for distance and rotation between the tracked camera pose and optical determined camera pose over time.
 The experiment was repeated in the simulation using a perfect Hand-Eye calibration.
 The comparison of the UKF camera pose to the ground truth camera pose results in an average deviation of 2.44 mm and 0.09° over several data sets.